dask/dask/docs/source/array-linear-operator.rst

    import dask.array as da
    x = da.random.random(size=(10000, 10000), chunks=(1000, 1000))

-   from scipy.sparse.linalg.interface import MatrixLinearOperator A = MatrixLinearOperator(x)
+   from scipy.sparse import MatrixLinearOperator
+   A = MatrixLinearOperator(x)

    import numpy as np
    b = np.random.random(10000)

-   from scipy.sparse.linalg import gmres x = gmres(A, b)
+   from scipy.sparse import gmres x = gmres(A, b)

 *Disclaimer: This is just a toy example and not necessarily the best way to